-- Raise risk-awareness within the Bank; - Perform a process to adequately identify and measure the Bank's risk factors; - Carry out a process to monitor whether the Bank's capital is adequate in relation to its risk profile, including the stressed environment; - Review the soundness of the Bank's risk management systems and controls that are used to assess, quantify and monitor the Bank's exposures.
+- Raise risk-awareness within the Bank; - Perform a process to adequately identify and measure the risk factors; - Carry out a process to monitor whether the capital is adequate in relation to the risk profile, including the stressed environment; - Review the soundness of the risk management systems and controls that are used to assess, quantify and monitor the exposures.

-The ICAAP is embedded into the Bank's risk management framework.
+The ICAAP is embedded into the risk management framework.
 The Management Board and senior management participate in the process of identifying and evaluating their exposures, in cooperation with Risk Management Department.
-The result from the identification phase serves as the basis for the risk identification within the Bank's ICAAP and ILAAP.
+The result from the identification phase serves as the basis for the risk identification within the ICAAP and ILAAP.